Background and activities

 - (2016) Multiscale Approach for Dehazing Using the STRESS Framework.
 Journal of Imaging Science and Technology. vol. 60 (1).

 - (2016) Estimation and Correction of Geometric Distortion in Pushbroom Hyperspectral System for Imaging Art Paintings.
-Electronic Imaging.
+IS&T International Symposium on Electronic Imaging Science and Technology.

 - (2016) Efficient Melanoma Detection Using Texture-Based RSurf Features.
 Lecture Notes in Computer Science. vol. 9730.